 “A common misperception is that addiction is a choice or moral problem, and all you have to do is stop.
 But nothing could be further from the truth,” says Dr. George Koob, director of NIH’s National Institute on Alcohol Abuse and Alcoholism.
 “The brain actually changes with addiction, and it takes a good deal of work to get it back to its normal state.
 The more drugs or alcohol you’ve taken, the more disruptive it is to the brain.”

-Getting the right treatment for an alcohol or drug addiction is the first step in helping the brain return to normal.
-When you stop using alcohol or drugs after a few weeks, you’ll most likely begin to feel more clear-headed and like a fog has lifted.
+Getting effective treatment for an alcohol or drug addiction is the first step in helping the brain return to normal.
+When you stop using harmful substances, such as alcohol or drugs after a few weeks, you’ll most likely begin to feel more clear-headed and like a fog has lifted.
 However, with time, even more progress occurs.
 It’s important to note that how the brain recovers is impacted by many various factors including those related to drug use and other related to that specific individual.

 The amount of damage done directly impacts how much the brain will recover.
 In addition, certain areas of the brain recover better than others.
 Here are some of the cognitive functions that commonly return after some period of sobriety: